AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS-Flow-Recycle-Report-Three.md

 # High Rate Sedimentation: Flow Recycle, Fall 2018
 #### Justin Conneely and Leena Sen

+[EM: Hi FlowRe!
+I will be putting my comments in brackets below the paragraph in which I am referring to.
+Thanks!]

 #### October 26th, 2018

 ## Abstract
 Previous High Rate Sedimentation (HRS) teams have observed that at higher upflow velocities, the floc blanket is much more dense at the top of the recirculator than at the bottom.
 Because of this, they have hypothesized that installing a recycle line from the top of the recirculator to the bottom of the recirculator will improve floc blanket longevity and increase overall reactor performance.
 The Fall 2018 team has run a baseline experiments, and has begun to fabricate the flow recycle system.
 In the future, the team will test the recycle system at varying angles of entry into the recirculator and at various upflow velocities.

-[Very clear abstract!
-Explains what the goal is and why the team exists!]
+[EM: Fix grammatical mistakes.]

 ## Introduction
 Sedimentation is the process by which coagulated contaminant particles are removed from water via gravitational settling.
 In a sedimentation tank, water flows upward as the flocs settle downward.
 Those flocs settle into a "floc blanket" at the bottom of the sedimentation tank.
 A floc blanket is a fluidized bed of suspended solids with a high rate of collisions.
 The particles in the floc blanket collide with coagulant particles and other flocs, coming together to form heavier flocs that settle to the basin of the recirculator, which still remains as part of the floc blanket.
 This process cleans the water, resulting in a lower effluent NTU (Nephelometric Turbidity Unit, a measure of clarity).

+[EM: Part of the sentence that reads "which still reamins as part of the floc blanket.." is unclear what is being referred to.]

-In the AguaClara lab, the sedimentation tank's plate settlers are simulated by section of plastic PVC piping called the tube settler.
+In the AguaClara lab, the sedimentation tank's plate settlers are simulated by a section of plastic PVC piping called the tube settler.
 The section of tube where the floc blanket forms is referred to as the "recirculator" by the HRS teams.
 Since the behavior of a section of fluid is representative of the entire tank, tubing can be used to simulate a simple pathway in the reactor.
 This allows for a practical method of experimentation on a smaller scale.
-See figure 1 for a visual comparison of the sedimentation tank in an AguaClara plant to the sedimentation tank in lab.
+See Figure 1 for a visual comparison of the sedimentation tank in an AguaClara plant to the sedimentation tank in the lab.

 ![SedTank](https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Lab%20vs%20Plant%20Sed%20Tanks.JPG?raw=true)